chungenyu6/temporal_logic/Assignment_1/SolutionApproach.md

 > I'll put more details later, now it only offers breif solution.
+> Some of the codes might have some small issues or errors that I haven't fixed them yet.

 ## Solution Usage
 Put the following files in the same folder with `Solution` files to successfully use